 Sample results for microbial source tracking (MST) were available for two sampling events for each of the 2019 – 2020 sampling seasons.
 In general, gulls were indicated as the overwhelming source of fecal matter at most sampling events (Figure 9).
 Concentrations of dog and human feces were detected in some cases, but in general were much lower relative to concentrations of

 gull feces.
-Human fecal matter was detected at all sites except the Warren Ames Bridge, while dog fecal matter was detected only at the North and South Kenai Beach sites.
+Human fecal matter was detected at one site in 2019 (KRG1) and three sites in 2020 (KRG2, NKB4, SKB3), while dog fecal matter was detected only at the North and South Kenai Beach sites.
 Concentrations (copies biomarker gene/100 mL) overall ranged from not detected to 28,200 for gulls, not detected to 4,660 for dogs, and not detected to 1,220 for humans.